Alexander Livingston of Callendar: Downfall of family

 The minority of James II ended with the king's marriage to Mary of Guelders in July 1449.
 The king's obligation to contribute to his wife's dowry forced him to borrow money from Livingston's cousin, Robert, who had amassed considerable wealth in his role as Comptroller.
 Shortly after the royal wedding, the king turned against the Livingston family.
-James II likely decided to attack the family to avoid repayment of his debt to Robert Livingston, which swelled to the large sum of £930.
+James II likely decided to attack the family to avoid payment of his debt to Robert Livingston, which swelled to the large sum of £930.
 The wealth of the Livingston family represented an attractive prize for James II, who was struggling to manage state finances at this time.
 The king may also have opposed Elizabeth Livingston's marriage to the Earl of Ross.

 The Livingston family's prominence came to an end on 20 September 1449, when James II ordered the arrest of most of its members.
 The king sent Livingston himself, as the principal member of the family, as an ambassador to England shortly before these arrests.
 Livingston was in Durham during the king's attack on his family.
 His two sons, James and Alexander, were arrested and imprisoned in Blackness Castle alongside his cousin, Robert Livingston, and three of his other male relatives.
 James II quickly removed Livingston loyalists from positions in the royal government.
 After being tried by the Parliament of Scotland, Livingston's second son and cousin were both executed on 21 January 1450.
 Livingston's eldest son later managed to escape from royal custody, and fled to the Outer Hebrides.

 Livingston was forfeited during the same session of parliament that condemned his relatives to death.
 It is unlikely that he returned to Scotland after learning of his family's sudden downfall.
 Livingston was mentioned by James II in June 1450 as having been exiled from Scotland, and he presumably spent the rest of his life in England.
 Some accounts claim that Livingston did return to Scotland in the last year of his life, but was imprisoned in Dumbarton Castle.
 Livingston died on an unknown date between July and November 1451.